Dynamically Optimal Unraveling Schemes for Simulating Lindblad Equations: Numerical examples

 \section{Numerical examples}

 In this section, we consider Lindblad equations \eqref{eqn::lb} for (a) a 2D decaying model; (b) a cavity QED model for demonstration.
-We will compare conventional rQSD \eqref{eqn::qsd}, cQSD \eqref{eqn::cqsd} and our new scheme DO-QSD \eqref{eqn::do_qsd}, together with a machine learning trained one for the first example using \eqref{eqn::ab_Cn::2} and \eqref{eqn::norm}.
-The results below demonstrate that the new training-free DO-QSD has superior performance compared with conventional choices, and it has comparable and even superior performance compared with the machine learning trained one.
+We will compare conventional rQSD \eqref{eqn::qsd}, cQSD \eqref{eqn::cqsd}, homodyne \eqref{eqn::homodyne} (with $\theta=0$) and our new scheme DO-QSD \eqref{eqn::do_qsd}, together with a machine learning trained one for the first example using \eqref{eqn::ab_Cn::2} and \eqref{eqn::norm}.
+The results below demonstrate that the new training-free DO-QSD has overall superior performance compared with conventional choices, and it has comparable and even superior performance compared with the machine learning trained one.

-In the numerical experiments, for each unraveling scheme, we use $\numsample$ samples to obtain an estimator $X_i \approx \tr\big(\obs\rho(t_i))$, where $\{t_i\}_{i=0}^{\numtime}$ are time grid points, then the trajectory-based error and the trajectory-based variance are defined as follows:
+In the numerical experiments, for each unraveling scheme, we use $\numsample$ samples to obtain an estimator $X_i \approx \tr\big(\obs\rho(t_i))$, where $\{t_i\}_{i=0}^{\numtime}$ are time grid points.
+Then the trajectory-based error and the trajectory-based variance are defined as follows:

-The SDE \eqref{eqn::ab_Cn::2} is simulated using Euler-Maruyama \cite{kloeden} for simplicity; since the norm is always preserved for the above mentioned choices of unraveling scheme, we enforce the normalization as a post-processing step to maintain numerical stability.
-For these different unraveling schemes, we fix the same time step and the same amount of sample size, and then we estimate the above two quantities to compare their performance in terms of the actual error (influenced by both bias and the stochastic fluctuation) and the variance (only considering the stochastic fluctuation).
+The SDE \eqref{eqn::ab_Cn::2} is simulated using Platen's weak second-order algorithm \cite[Chp.~5.2.A]{kloeden}; since the norm is theoretically always preserved for the above mentioned choices of unraveling scheme, we enforce the normalization as a post-processing step to maintain numerical stability.
+For these different unraveling schemes, we fix the same time step and the same amount of sample size, and then we estimate the above two quantities to compare their performance in terms of the actual error (influenced by both bias and the stochastic fluctuation) and the variance (mainly from the stochastic fluctuation).
 To ensure robustness, we repeat these experiments $10$ times and will report the boxplot of trajectory error and averaged variance in \eqref{eqn::error_var}.